ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ## <a name="internal-pages-and-posts">Internal Pages and Posts</a>

-Having a front page is really important, but there will be times when you want to only display one post of content or one page of content that isn’t the front page.
+Having a front page is really important, but there will be times when you want to only display one post of content or one page of content that isn't the front page.
 You will notice that the process for creating a page and for creating a post are almost identical!

-Before we move on, let’s discuss an important concept: Data Context
+Before we move on, let's discuss an important concept: Data Context

 ### Data Context